 Gary D. Smith was elected as a Director on June 6, 2005.
 Mr. Smith has served as Chief Executive Officer and Chairman of Encore Associates, Inc. since January 2001, and he has also been a managing director of Encore Consumer Capital since 2005.
 From April 1995 to December 2004, Mr. Smith served as Senior Vice President - Marketing of Safeway Inc. Mr. Smith also held various management positions at Safeway Inc. from 1961 to 1995.
-In addition to our Board, Mr. Smith serves on the Board of Directors of Supply Chain Systems Ltd., Altierre Corporation, Philly's Famous Water Ice, Inc. and AgriWise, Inc. Mr. Smith is the Chairman of the Nominating and Corporate Governance Committee and is a member of the Audit Committee of our Board of Directors.
+In addition to our Board, Mr. Smith serves on the Board of Directors of Supply Chain Systems Ltd., Altierre Corporation, Philly's Famous Water Ice, Inc. and AgriWise, Inc. Mr. Smith is our Lead Independent Director and is also a member of Compensation Committee of our Board of Directors.